Clinical-Genomics/scout/docs/user-guide/panels.md

 1. choose **"Save as..."** in Excel and select **"Comma Separated Values (.csv)"** as the format
 2. fill out the form in Scout and upload the "*.csv" file to update your gene panel

-**When creating a new panel it is very important that id doesn't contain blank lines.**
+**When creating a new panel it is very important that it does not contain blank lines.**

 ### Upload from interface